YufeiZhang2/AIP-A3/README.md

     • Edit movie status and Delete unnecessary movies

+    • To use the admin function, you can log into the admin account using this credentials (for testing purpose):
+        • Email: admin@goldentimecinema.com
+        • Password: 123456

 ## Build With (The MEAN Stack)

 • [MongoDB](https://www.mongodb.com/) - Document database, used by Back-end application to store data as JSON documents